zence/SCCR/README.md

   * Instead, I have found this blog post that contains a simple function I can use to view the weight of each feature
     * https://medium.com/@aneesha/visualising-top-features-in-linear-svm-with-scikit-learn-and-matplotlib-3454ab18a14d

+## 4 June, 2018

+* The C50 package in R is neat
+  * It allows for printing off used rules as well as cross-validation